Energy-Review.co.uk

 These prices are for a property in the East Midlands, using the average amount of gas and electricity for a 3-bedroom house, paying by direct debit and using a smart meter.

-The table above gives a quick guide on which tariffs are currently cheaper than British Gas, but keep reading for more details on each supplier.
+The tables above provide a quick guide on which tariffs are currently cheaper than those offered by British Gas, but continue reading for more details on each supplier.

 Again, these prices are for a property in the East Midlands, using the average amount of gas and electricity for a 3-bedroom house, paying by direct debit and using a smart meter.